NIHC Culinary Medicine Program

 • Notify the NIHC at ipe@pnwu.edu of your interest in earning your Certificate of Achievement in Culinary Medicine.

-• Engage in a minimum of four distinct culinary medicine sessions as a student participant.
-Note that volunteering does not contribute toward the completion of the culinary medicine certificate.
+• Participate in a minimum of four (4) distinct culinary medicine sessions as a Student Participant.

-• Work with an interprofessional team of students to provide a public cooking demonstration within the community.
+• Work with an interprofessional team of students to develop and deliver a public cooking demonstration within the community.

 • Complete your reflection and feedback questionnaire in REDCap.